BGSU-RNA/JAR3D/docs/howto.md

 ## Installation

 1. The executable version of JAR3D, named using the scheme `jar3d_DATE.jar`, can be downloaded from http://rna.bgsu.edu/data/jar3d/models/.
 Use the most current *DATE* if more than one is available.
+Jar files from 2015 were tested with Java version 8.

-2. The model files for hairpin loops (HL) and internal loops (IL) for each release of the [RNA 3D Motif Atlas](http://rna.bgsu.edu/motifs) are found in directories at the same URL.
+2. The most current model files for hairpin loops (HL) and internal loops (IL) for each release of the [RNA 3D Motif Atlas](http://rna.bgsu.edu/motifs) are found in directories at the same URL.

 ## Input file format